hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter6.md

 $$

 ## 2. Clarke Transform
-By obtainning the current vector, we can simplify the 3 phase machine into 2 phase representation,
+By obtaining the current vector, we can simplify the 3 phase machine into 2 phase representation,

 <figure markdown="span">
     ![](pics/chapter6/figure1.png){ width="400" }